Parent of transgender child confronts Scott Galloway at SXSW about his cross-dressing

 When Fast Company reached Galloway for comment on Tuesday evening, he still seemed to be processing the interaction.

 “I was rattled.
 I wasn’t expecting it,” he says.
-“As somebody who thinks of themselves as an ally for dads and wants to be a warrior for the disenfranchised, quite frankly it’s like spear through your heart for anybody to intimate that you’re not only not helping, but that you’re hurting.”
+“As somebody who thinks of themselves as an ally for dads and wants to be a warrior for the disenfranchised, quite frankly it’s like a spear through your heart for anybody to intimate that you’re not only not helping, but that you’re hurting.”

 Galloway resists characterizing what he’s done as drag, comparing it instead to Saturday Night Live-style impersonations.
 Before the SXSW talk, he says he thought he was helping to normalize male-bodied people wearing women’s clothing.

-“I’m not sure I immediately made the connection between dressing in women’s clothing and in any way harming transgender children.
-I want to just acknowledge that I didn’t make that connection and nor am I entirely sure I do now,” he says.
-And while the vast majority of the people he spoke to after the talk were supportive, there were a few who were disappointed that he’d bowed to what they considered “is over-reach on the woke side of this issue.”
+“I’m not sure I immediately made the connection between dressing in women’s clothing and, in any way, harming transgender children.
+I want to just acknowledge that I didn’t make that connection, and nor am I entirely sure I do now,” he says.
+And while the vast majority of the people he spoke to after the talk were supportive, there were a few who were disappointed that he’d bowed to what they considered “is overreach on the woke side of this issue.”

 But Galloway says he saw no point in doubling down.